 Playlist for the Dentist

-- Consider a survey or patient submitted playlist.
-Why not engage your patients by sending out an email survey asking what radio stations they listen to and what kind of music they like.
-Do they listen to The Point, Kissin’ KSSN or Power 92?
-Better yet, post a survey on your Facebook page for patients to vote on favorite songs and create a custom Pandora or Spotify station from the winner.
+Why not engage your patients by sending out an email survey asking what radio stations they listen to and what kind of music they like?
+Post a survey on your Facebook page for patients to vote on favorite songs and create a custom Pandora or Spotify station from the winner.